garrandall/popular-music-data/tracks/good-luck-charm-jagged-edge.md

 So much good has come my way
 Since she came in my life
-I'll never push you away or brush you off to the side See girl I, I I...
+I'll never push you away or brush you off to the side See girl I, I I
 See my luck has changed for the better.